;

 • Metabolic alkalosis

 Respiratory alkalosis is another name for hyperventilation.
 It is when there is too little carbon dioxide in the blood.
-Metabolic alkalosis is when there is too much base in the body.

 Most of the acid-base problems that occur with alcohol consumption are ones involving too little acid.
 People with liver disease are more likely to get these as well.

-The kidneys will work to stabilize acid-base balance.
+As mentioned, the kidneys will work to stabilize acid-base balance.
 In the process, they will form acidic or basic urine.

 Hypertension and High Blood Pressure